 - Hide and show the app tab: If you want to hide one of the apps, tap the grey bar at the top of its window and drag it to the side of the screen, which will cause the app window to disappear temporarily.

 - Split the screen evenly: The second tab sits in front of the first by default, but you can divide the screen evenly between the two apps by tapping and holding the gray bar at the top of the second tab and dragging it down (or up).
 Both tabs will blur temporarily but will divide the screen equally when released.

 - Turn off multitasking: Anytime you want to quit using these features, you can return to the Settings and switch them off.

 The iPad’s multitasking gestures act as a manual shortcut to the app switcher or the Home screen, but it may take some practice to get fluid with these gestures.
 For the app switcher, swipe up with one finger from the bottom edge of the screen and hold in the middle until the app switcher appears, and then choose the app you want to use.
 To switch between apps, swipe left or right with four or five fingers to switch to a previous app.
-On an iPad Pro with Face ID, iPad Pro 11-inch, or iPad Pro 12.9-inch (3rd generation), this gesture involves swiping the bottom edge of the screen.
+On an iPad Pro with Face ID, iPad Pro 11-inch, iPad Pro 12.9-inch (3rd generation), or iPad Air 4, this gesture involves swiping the bottom edge of the screen.
 To return to the Home screen, swipe up from the bottom edge or — this is the easiest move — pinch five fingers together on the screen.

 If you open multiple apps in Slide Over, you can use the black bar at the bottom of each window to switch right or left between them.
 To close an app in Slide Over, swipe up on and hold in the middle of the screen to show all the apps you have open, then swipe up again to close the app.